 If you’re going to panel your ceiling with plywood, buy the longest sheets that you can manage to minimize seams.
 Attach them to the ceiling in the same direction that you’re planning to run the beams.
 You can use the beams to cover long seams, making the panels look like one piece.
-Faux beams can be constructed by 1×4 or 1×6 pine and attached to studs that were previously secured to the ceiling.
+Faux beams can be constructed from 1×4 or 1×6 pine and attached to studs that were previously secured to the ceiling.
 Be sure to secure the plywood into ceiling joists so the whole thing doesn’t come crashing down.

-While we don’t think you should hide your inner history-buff in your bedroom, a man’s room is an ideal place to display his passions.
+While we don’t think you should hide your inner history buff in your bedroom, a man’s room is an ideal place to display his passions.
 You’ve spent a lot of time and money curating a collection of historical literature and artwork.
 Use your haven to show it off.

 If you’re lucky enough to have a print of your favorite historical figure, go ahead and hang it in your room.
 More importantly, find a way to make all your books look organized while still being interesting and easily accessible.
 This four-post bed is the perfect way to display your collection without a boring bookcase.

 Men who work odd shifts need to be able to sleep as their schedule allows.
-Keeping your room a sleep-sanctuary can be difficult if you’re contending with a large window like the one above.
+Keeping your room a sleep sanctuary can be difficult if you’re contending with a large window like the one above.